Seattle Area Christmas Activities for families

 1. WildLanterns at Woodland Park Zoo, Everett

 A few years back, the Woodland Park Zoo replaced its ZooLights event with Wild Lanterns, and we have to say, it was a huge upgrade.
-The lanterns are so detailed, bright, fun, and HUGE.
+The lanterns are so detailed, bright, and fun.
 Plus there are just a million types of lanterns all over the zoo.
 I think we lantern versions of every animal found at the zoo, plus dinosaurs, giant insects including butterflies and praying mantis, beautiful flowers, giant beasts, fish, a dragon and so much more.

 Several of the exhibits were interactive with opportunities to ‘shoot’ the canon, jump on spots on the ground for them to light up, and swing in a glowing swing.
 Many others had moving parts allowing us to watch a dinosaur ‘hatch’ from an egg or a monster growl at us.